Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 You can run this generator for either one file, or for multiple selected files if you want to enhance multiple objects.

 You can run a configuration that adds all enhancements at once, or you can create multiple configurations that add different enhancements, and then run them one by one.
-For example, you can add a `read list` operation first, and then CRUD operations, and then data object definitions, views etc.
+For example, you can add a `read list` operation first, then CRUD operations, and then data object definitions, views, etc.

 :::caution
 The generator is not supposed to be included in the model build process.